pointW/equi_rl_page/index.md

   <img src="img/equi.gif" width="400px">
 </p>

-This work studies the SO(2) equivariant property in robotic manipulation.
-We use equivariant networks to enforce the equivairance in the structure of the networks to improve the sample efficiency.
+This work studies the SO(2) equivariant property of robotic manipulation in the context of reinforcement learning.
+We use equivariant networks to enforce the equivariance in the structure of the networks to improve the sample efficiency.

 <p align="center">
   <img src="img/dqn.png" width="250px">
 </p>

-In Equivariant DQN, if the input state of the Q-network is rotated, the output of the Q-network (where the value of each cell in the output 3x3 grid represents the Q-value of moving towards a specific direction) will be rotated by the same amount.
+In Equivariant DQN, if the input state of the Q-network is rotated, the output of the Q-network (where the value of each cell in the 3x3 grid represents the Q-value of moving towards a specific direction) will be rotated by the same amount.

 <p align="center">
   <img src="img/actor_critic.png" width="600px">